 Welcome to the CFF’s carbon farming FAQ page!
-Please note that our responses are written in relation to the Emission Reduction Fund’s methodologies and are only relevant for Australian carbon projects.
+Please note that our responses are written in relation to the ACCU Scheme’s methodologies and are only relevant for Australian carbon projects.

-The CFF exists to make it as easy as possible for farming businesses to tap into the carbon farming opportunity and accelerate towards carbon neutrality.
+The CFF exists to make it as easy as possible for landholders to tap into the carbon farming opportunity and accelerate towards carbon neutrality.

-When they work with us, farmers can choose their level of involvement in a carbon project.
-The more work the farmer put in, the lower the costs.
-And as they have 100% control over their carbon crops, farmers keep 100% of the carbon credits.
+When they work with us, landholders can choose their level of involvement in a carbon project.
+The more work you put in, the lower the costs.
+And as you have 100% control over your carbon project, you keep 100% of the carbon credits.

 You can find out more about our services here.